-Welcome to the 42nd Annual High Point National.
-This year's High Point will mark Round 4 of the 2018 Lucas Oil Pro Motocross Championship, sanctioned by AMA Pro Racing.
-The races are the perfect way to spend Father’s Day weekend in the great outdoors!
+Welcome to the 45th Running of the High Point National.
+The 2022 High Point National will serve as the 4th round of racing in the Lucas Oil Pro Motocross Championship, sanctioned by AMA Pro Racing.

 - FREE!
-Motorcycle Parking and Gear/Helmet Check at Main Gate
+Motorcycle Parking and Gear/Helmet check at Gate 4.
+Mt.
+Morris Tire Shop.

 - Onsite ATM